nippur72/ifdef-loader/README.md

 Contributions in the form of issues or pull requests are welcome.

 ## Changes

+- v2.3.0 added option `uncomment-prefix` to write code in comments allowing it to pass through linters and syntax checking

 - v2.2.0 added option `fill-with-blanks` for removing code with blank spaces instead of `//` comments